Mama, I see you. The Mother.

-The financial and time investments in my own coaching and therapy were moderate and at times, I was not sure if I could afford it.
+The financial and time investments in my healing process were steep and at times, I was not sure if I could afford it.
 But the support, guidance and breakthrough I received was worth it.
 I am who I am today because of the investment these people made in me, but mostly because of the investment I made in myself.

 Motherhood doesn’t have to be a lonely role.
 Let’s do this together.
 I am here for you.

 My over 15 years experience combines my work as a therapist (Licensed Master Social Worker with a degree in Clinical Social Work from Washburn University) with my training in life coaching through Robbins Madanes Training, along with education in life consulting and spiritual breakthrough counseling.
 For over 15 years, I’ve been providing coaching, consultation and counseling to college students, professional adults, and parents and families in a variety of settings.